 The Registrar’s Office collects a bound paper copy of every CMC senior thesis, records the date/time of submission, and then distributes theses to faculty readers for grading.
-Thesis collection takes place on the 13th Monday morning of every semester.
+Thesis collection takes place on the 13th instructional Monday morning of every semester.
 Refer to the Senior Thesis Syllabus for specific due dates and times.
 Early submissions are welcome: late submissions incur grading penalties.

 We’ll return the bound copy of your thesis to you after grading.